alisa0705/Youtube-Recommendation/README.md

 ### I. Project Overview
 * Phase 1: `youtube.py` includes a python tool that connect to Youtube API to retrieve show information (title and genre) for a pre-defined set of genres.

-    * Input:
-        * Video genres provided in a list of strings format
-        * The number of videos to retrieve
-    * Output: The results are saved into a csv file.
-* Phase 2: `recommend.py` includes a python tool that consumes the output csv file from the previous phase and generates video recommendations based on user-input.
+* Phase 2: `recommend.py` includes a python tool that uses the output csv file from the previous phase and generates video recommendations based on user-input.
+It returns top 5 recommended shows based on the cosine similarity between the user input and the genres in the data.
-    * Input: A string describing video title or genre
-    * Output: 5 show recommendation

 * Phase 3: Write tests and documentation

 ## II.
 For End Users
 ### 1. Setup Instructions
-- [ ] In your local terminal, clone the repository
+#### a.
+In your local terminal, clone the repository
-- [ ] Python version: `3.10 and above`
+#### b.
+Python version: `3.10 and above`
-- [ ] Required library: run `pip install --upgrade pip && pip install -r requirements.txt` to set up your environment
+#### c.
+Required library: run `pip install --upgrade pip && pip install -r requirements.txt` to set up your environment
     * for `youtube.py` and `recommend.py`: `google-api-python-client`,  `nltk`, `numpy`, `pandas`, `scikit_learn`
     * for `test_youtube.py` and `test_recommend.py`: `pytest`, `coverage`